Emmy-nominated writer, playwright, and editor.

 Vera’s first play commissioned through the residency, “Devilfish” premiered at Perseverance Theatre in Juneau and Anchorage in 2019.

 Amongst her writing and editing work, Vera has been busy teaching storytelling via Zoom, collaborating on design projects with her dad, and always looking for a creative project to dive into.
-Currently, Vera lives in Anchorage with her husband, books, and too many cats.
+Currently, Vera lives in Douglas, Alaska with her husband, books, and too many cats.